Bethany Lankin

 Redesigned Support & Download feature

-The combination of the new smaller search field, concise messaging, and a progressive reveal filtered search created a feature that was far more elegant, usable, concise and roughly half the size of the one it replaced.
-It also worked on mobile devices.
-The original feature did not work on mobile devices.
+The new smaller search field, clear messaging, and progressive filtered search created a more elegant, usable, and compact feature—about half the size of the original—which also worked on mobile, unlike its predecessor.

 Results messaging issues